Planning, Implementing and Measuring a Successful Topical Marketing Campaign

 Creating content around current events is a good way to create engagement amongst your target audience as well as set your company up as a thought leader.
 But how frequently are marketers running such campaigns?

-When participants of our latest webinar were asked if they were currently taking advantage of topical marketing, 59 percent said they were using topical marketing.
+When participants of our latest webinar were asked if they were currently taking advantage of a topical marketing campaign, 59 percent said they were using topical marketing.
 More than half of those – and 37 percent of attendees as a whole – have used Brexit as a theme.

-Here are a few key points that were discussed by our panel, all of whom have been practicing topical marketing.
+Here are a few key points that were discussed by our panel, all of whom have been practising a topical marketing campaign.

 How do you plan for a topical marketing campaign?